 What’s a Condo?

 A condominium (also referred to as condo) is an individual unit in a shared complex that is owned by an individual.
 A condo is a type of real estate where several units (or as few as two) are separated into individual units and surrounded by a common area.
 In your condo, your specific residence would be privately owned.
 It is very common for condos to have shared walls, or there may be someone above or below you.
 There are also larger detached condos as well.
 Condos are a safe and hassle-free way to own a property.

 Some condos have shared garages and there are some that have individual parking.
 While the parking is assigned in a shared garage, there may also be some individual storage.

 Condos are very popular in areas that have higher property values.
 Condos allow affordability in certain areas and open up real estate to a newer group of people.
 Purchasing a condo is a more affordable way of getting into the real estate market.

 If you are considering purchasing real estate, you may want to consider purchasing a condominium.
-There are many benefits to owning a condominium.
+There are many benefits of owning a condo.

 However, before you begin your condo search, be sure to meet with your local Realtor® who is knowledgeable of the area, and be sure to meet with a lender.
 If you are obtaining an FHA loan, there are certain condo complexes who do not take FHA loans, and your Realtor® and Lender will be able to tell you this information so that you are searching in the right areas.